Unlock Risk Management Value by Climbing the Analytics Ladder

 Think about analytics as a ladder, with every step bringing greater sophistication and value.
-At the bottom rung, companies primarily use benchmarking data to compare the pricing, structure, and other elements of their insurance programmes to those of their peers.
-But while benchmarking can add a lot of value for an organisation, it’s only the starting point.
+At the bottom rung, companies primarily use benchmarking data to compare the pricing, structure, and other elements of their insurance programs to those of their peers.
+But while benchmarking can add a lot of value for an organization, it’s only the starting point.

-The next step starts with deterministic modelling, which uses a company’s loss profile, based on individual claims details, to project its average expected losses for a given year.
-The next rung up – stochastic or probabilistic modelling – creates a view of how likely a company’s losses are to deviate from the expected average.
+The next step starts with deterministic modeling, which uses a company’s loss profile, based on individual claims details, to project its average expected losses for a given year.
+The next rung up — stochastic or probabilistic modeling — creates a view of how likely a company’s losses are to deviate from the expected average.

-Taking those three steps leads to risk finance optimisation (RFO), which overlays risk transfer options on the results of the stochastic modelling to answer three key questions:
+Taking those three steps leads to risk finance optimization (RFO), which overlays risk transfer options on the results of the stochastic modeling to answer three key questions:

 - How much risk can your company tolerate?